dogakaramese/java-basics/README.md

-# java-basics
+# Java Basics

-My first Java programs
+This repository contains my first Java programs.
+It starts with a simple Hello World example and will grow as I learn more Java concepts.